-In this engaging social history of the impact of railroads on American life, H. Roger Grant explores the railroad's "golden age" of 1830–1930.
-To capture the essence of the nation's railroad experience, Grant looks at four fundamental topics—trains and travel, train stations, railroads and community life, and the legacy of railroading in America—illustrating each topic with carefully chosen period illustrations.
+In this social history of the impact of railroads on American life, H. Roger Grant concentrates on the railroad's "golden age," 1830-1930.
+To capture the essence of the nation's railroad experience, Grant explores four fundamental topics—trains and travel, train stations, railroads and community life, and the legacy of railroading in America—illustrating each topic with carefully chosen period illustrations.
 Grant recalls the lasting memories left by train travel, both of luxurious Pullman cars and the grit and grind of coal-powered locals.
 He discusses the important role railroads played for towns and cities across America, not only for the access they provided to distant places and distant markets but also for the depots that were a focus of community life.
-Finally, Grant reviews the lasting heritage of the railroads preserved in word, stone, paint, and memory.
+Finally, Grant reviews the lasting heritage of the railroads as it has been preserved in word, stone, paint, and memory.
 Railroads and the American People is a sparkling paean to American railroading by one of its finest historians.

 H. Roger Grant is Kathryn and Calhoun Lemon Professor of History at Clemson University.
 He is author of 25 books, including Visionary Railroader (IUP, 2008) and (with Don L. Hofsommer) Iowa's Railroads (IUP, 2009).

 "With plenty of detail, Grant brings a bygone era back to life, addressing everything from social and commercial appeal, racial and gender issues, safety concerns, and leaps in technology.
 But Grant never loses sight of the big picture and the essential role the railroads played in American life.
 He writes with authority and clarity in a work that can appeal to both casual and hardcore enthusiasts. "~Publishers Weekly (starred review)